 The River: A Journey to the Source of HIV and AIDS by Edward Hooper

 Blood: An Epic History of Medicine and Commerce by Douglas Starr

 Unhealthy Societies: The Afflictions of Inequality by Richard G. Wilkinson

-Healthy Work: Stress, Productivity, and the Reconstruction of Working Life by Robert Karasek, by Töres Theorell
+Healthy Work: Stress, Productivity, and the Reconstruction of Working Life by Robert Karasek and Töres Theorell

 Why Zebras Don’t Get Ulcers: A Guide to Stress, Stress-Related Diseases, and Coping by Robert M. Sapolsky

-The Power of Clan: The Influence of Human Relationships on Heart Disease by Stewart Wolf, by John G. Bruhn
+The Power of Clan: The Influence of Human Relationships on Heart Disease by Stewart Wolf and John G. Bruhn

 A decade after the peace process in Burundi came to what seemed a successful conclusion, and despite billions of dollars in humanitarian aid, the country appears to be falling apart again.

 Even as Ebola hysteria rages in the US, the epidemic here in Liberia, which is supposed to be its epicenter, seems to be subsiding.

 Uganda’s president claims he signed an anti-gay bill into law because there is no evidence that homosexuality is determined by a person’s genes.
 But my own research suggests homosexuality, and all sexual preference for that matter, is probably at least partly genetic.